 Calculation of surface sound pressure level

-The surface sound pressure level shall be determined at least three times.
-If at least two of the determined values do not differ by more than 1 dB, further measurements will not be necessary; otherwise the measurements shall be continued until two values differing by no more than 1 dB are obtained.
-The A-weighted surface sound pressure level to be used for calculating the sound power level is the arithmetic mean of the two highest values that do not differ by more than 1 dB.
+The measurements have to be repeated until the standard deviation of repeatability sr of at least 3 successive measurements is < 0.5 dB.
+The A-weighted surface sound pressure level to be used for calculating the sound power level is the arithmetic mean of these three consecutive measurements.

 Information to be reported